MichasSlusarczyk/PredictNextWord/README.md

 - Tensorflow library

 ## Features
-- Posibility for predicion the next word in the sentence
+- Possibility for predicion the next word in the sentence
 - Few propositions of next possible word.

 ## Project Status